Installing the VPN Client

 - Download the Anyconnect VPN client for Linux 32-bit or Linux 64-bit.

-- Go to the anyconnect-xxx directory and then go to the vpn directory, and once you are there type [./vpn_install.sh]
+- A folder with the same name as the file will appear in the current directory.
+Open the folder and then go to the vpn directory, and once you are there type [./vpn_install.sh]

 - The VPN client will be installed on your system and the vpnagentd process will be started.
 This process will be started each time your system is booted.